chadmgallego/donor-rfm-analysis/README.md

-# Donor Analysis Using RFM Segmentation
+# Donor Behavior Analytics & Revenue Stability Assessment

 This project explores donor giving behavior for Tokyo Student Mobilization using Recency-Frequency-Monetary (RFM) segmentation.
 The goal is to uncover insights that can support donor engagement, retention, and geographic fundraising efforts.